zkKekz/BaZaar/README.md

 Zano BaZaar is built on Zano and utilizes Zano's Marketplace API, there is little to no centralization on BaZaar and all offers are contained on the Zano Blockchain itself.

+NOTE: This document is a work in progress and will be ontinually updated as features are added and battle tested in the wild!

 # Cost and usage